vyadh/indexedmap/README.md

 Optimistic Locking
 ------------------

-An optional optimistic locking facility is provided to protect the time between reads and writes of values.
-This works by checking writes for values are for the same 'revision' as the ones read.
+Optimistic locking works by checking that writes for values are for the same 'revision' (or a timestamp in some implementations) as the ones read.
 If the change is permitted, the revision is incremented and placed back into the map.

+However, this library is intended to be simple, and optimistic locking is difficult to do without a persistent (in the immutable sense) map and some sort of transaction concept, because a user operation that fails should do so atomically.
+This is straying too far into `ScalaSTM` territory.

+It would still be nice to have a simple (optional) optimistic locking facility to protect the time between reads and writes of values.
+In order to protect the integrity of the map, this can be performed at the application level using `ChangeCollector` operations as described in the `Transactions` section below.

 This feature is currently a work in progress.